 Not one bloom did I see.
 However, as I inspected the area where I had planted the bulbs, I noticed sprouts of green pushing through the soil.
 I was delighted at what I found and began the process of caring for these new infants.

-Nature is the best teacher for learning patience.
+Nature is absolutely the best teacher for learning patience.

 Questions & Answers